-Sports Betting in United States
+Online Sports Betting in the United States

-Online Betting in United States
+Online Sports Betting Laws in the United States

 The Federal Wire Act of 1961 - which outlawed interstate wagering on sports - and the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) - that prohibited gambling businesses from accepting money transactions related to online games -, imposed some restrictions to wagering on sports.
 However, there has been, in recent years, some changes that allowed the states to have their own regulations.